dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/zeebe-command.md

 - `key` - the key, a unique identifier for the job
 - `type` - the type of the job (should match what was requested)
-- `workflowInstanceKey` - the job's workflow instance key
+- `processInstanceKey` - the job's process instance key
-- `bpmnProcessId` - the bpmn process ID of the job workflow definition
+- `bpmnProcessId` - the bpmn process ID of the job process definition
-- `workflowDefinitionVersion` - the version of the job workflow definition
+- `processDefinitionVersion` - the version of the job process definition
-- `workflowKey` - the key of the job workflow definition
+- `processDefinitionKey` - the key of the job process definition
 - `elementId` - the associated task element ID
-- `elementInstanceKey` - the unique key identifying the associated task, unique within the scope of the workflow instance
+- `elementInstanceKey` - the unique key identifying the associated task, unique within the scope of the process instance
 - `customHeaders` - a set of custom headers defined during modelling; returned as a serialized JSON document
 - `worker` - the name of the worker which activated this job
 - `retries` - the amount of retries left to this job (should always be positive)